Septias/bachelor-thesis/overview.typ

 = Constructs
 == With Statements <with>
 With statements allow introducing all bindings of a record into the following expression.
 For this, the first expression (A) in $"with " A"; "B$ has to reduce to a record.
-If that does not work, typing should raise an error.
+If that does not work, typing should raise an _error_.
 For explicit records, the following typing is straightforward.
 Just introduce all fields to the scope without shadowing and continue typechecking $B$.
 For the case that A is a type variable, it gets tricky however because of the generic subsumption rule.
 When A is subtyped like follows $A: {X: "int"} arrow A: {}$, then the field X would not be accessible in the function body.
 The second problem is what I call the _attribution problem_.
 It occurs when there is a chain of with statements $"with "A; ("with "B;) t$ and A and B are type variables.
 Now when trying to lookup $x$ in t, it is unclear whether x came from B or A.